intuit-recruiting/rit-challenge/README.md

   * tax preparataion
 * Consume at least 3 different APIs in your solution
   * one of which must be chosen from the list of preselected APIs below
-  * two of which you must find on your own that are not on the list below.
+  * two of which you must find on your own that are not on the list below
 * Include a detailed README and instructions for installing and running your solution

 ### Preselected APIs